For a year or so, I lived on the top floor of a fancy building in Portland’s Pearl District.1

 Why would I consciously accept guilt and shame just to save myself a couple minutes of inconvenience?

 I could — and did — blame the building for its lack of forethought in designing the trash rooms.2

-I could — and did — come up with numerous other excuses for why this was a failure of the management, or the system, or humanity in general.
+I could — and did — come up with numerous other excuses: this was a failure of the management! the system! humanity in general!

-But, obviously, this was my failure.
+But, despite my rationalization, this was my failure.
 I could have done the right thing, but I did the wrong thing anyways.
 Because the wrong thing was easier, and I’m lazy.

 Less obviously, though, is something more interesting: this was a completely predictable failure.